Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 _Fixed Schedule (default 100TU = 1024us microseconds) | Sent always at Lowest Basic Data Rate configured |_
 - [**`Beacon`** :: Frame Decode @ Nayanajith](https://mrncciew.com/2014/10/08/802-11-mgmt-beacon-frame/) Fixed Schedule (default 100TU = 1024us microseconds) | Lowest Basic Data Rate
 - [`Beacon Frame Body` :: Elements](https://ieeexplore.ieee.org/document/9363693) IEEE 802.11-2020: Table 9-32 | 9.3.3.2
+- TBTT: The target beacon transmission time (TBTT) determines the rate at which Beacon management frames are sent.
+This value is 1,024 microseconds and usually multiplied by 100 time units (TU’s) which will allow the Beacon interval to be 102.4 milliseconds.

 ## 🤳🏾🔍⚙️ 802.11 Management Frames: `Probe Request` & `Probe Response`
 _STAs send Probe Request on Active Scanning or after a Beacon in Passive Scanning | APs does not response an ACK from a Probe Request, AP responds with Probe Response directly (broadcast 802.11 Frames are neved ACKed) | Directed Probe Request conain SSID or wildcard set & Probe Request (broadcast) is sent empty bit_

+Important Notes of Probe Request & Responses:

+- The Probe Response frame from an access point is identical to a Beacon management from with the exception of the traffic indication map (TIM) that is used for power save mechanisms.
+The Non-Greenfield HT STAs Present field is in Beacon and Probe Response frames.
 - [**`Probe Request`**]() **STA** -> Broadcast `APs does not ACK Probe Req` :: Broadcast :: Lowest STA's Data Rate ::
 - [**`Directed Probe Request`**]() **STA** -> AP `APs does not ACK Probe Req` :: AP/SSID Directed ::
 - [**`Probe Response`**]() STA <- **AP** `STAs ACK Probes Res` :: Lowest BSS Data Rate :: Includes SSID & Very similar to a Beacon